TJLW/tjlw.github.io/Projects/ArloAGV/README.md

 ```

 With the robot setup being a differential drive, we can use the forward kinematics equations below to estimate the position of the robot at the next time step.
-This is done in order to issue the pose section of the odometry message.
+This is done in order to issue the odometry message.
+Here we get the pose and orientation.
+See [ROS odometry](http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html) for how this message is structured.

 ```Python
 # Definitions